-The Nutrient Workflow Automation API has a large collection of functions that allow you to manage processes, requests, tasks, reports, and users within a Workflow Automation instance.
+The Nutrient Workflow Automation API has a large collection of functions that enable you to manage processes, requests, tasks, reports, and users within a Workflow Automation instance.
 There are also many new functions in the new API, including extended functions for the management of file attachments.

 Generating an API key